TarasPlakhotnichenko/terraform_test_task/README.md

 1) Create t2.micro instance manually in amazon EC2  console, create AMI (amazon machine image) using the launched instance
 2) Create a fresh key pair, download its private part to your virtual linux server
-3) Login t2.micro instance using the priavte key
+3) Login t2.micro instance using the private key
 4) Install MySQL client